gura-lang/gura-lang.github.io/documents/Function.md

         block(2, 'two')
     }

-The function expects that the block procedure provides two block parameters, values of `number` and `string` type.
+The function provides two block parameters, values of `number` and `string` type.

 The function can be called like below: